 There’s also food, which is getting more expensive due to extreme weather conditions affecting crops, political squabbling over agriculture policy, and more.

 Don’t let your solid budget be crippled by unexpected price increases or surprise expenses (e.g. a hospital visit, emergency plane ticket or car repairs).
 Again, we highly recommend creating a “Miscellaneous Expenses” category to account for these circumstances.

 If you’ve followed all the steps above, you’ve now successfully created your own budget.
-There’s no excuse not to have a budget: it doesn’t require much math or countless hours of imputing expenses into confusing software, and now your finances will be better off.
+There’s no excuse not to have a monthly budget: it doesn’t require much math or countless hours of imputing expenses into confusing software, and now your finances will be better off.

 You’ll have a better idea of where you can cut back (or eliminate altogether), what debts to prioritize over others, and you won’t be scrambling for extra cash in the event of a price spike or unexpected expense.